vcl/vcl/modules/calendar/README.md

 - Disabled (for example for data ranges outside a valid range)
 - Unavailable (for example for a schedule).
 - Available (for example for a schedule).

+Also styles to represent the selection of a time unit and ranges of time units exist.

 ## Usage